TheLetsCodeProject/ProjectOrbis/.github/ISSUE_TEMPLATE/name-of-feature.md

 ---
-name: Name of feature
+name: New Feature
-about: Describe this issue template's purpose here.
+about: For use when adding a new feature to the issues list.

 ---